 - Courses with three or more students will be evaluated.

 - Courses with one or two students will be not evaluated (N/E), unless they are combined with another similar class.

 - The following courses have been approved for exclusion from evaluation:

 - Varsity sports and performing dance courses in health and human performance; and

 - Certain courses in the Department of Undergraduate Nursing and Department of Radiologic and Medical Laboratory Sciences.

-- The following courses use alternative survey instruments and procedures:
+- The courses in the following academic units use alternative survey instruments and procedures:

 - Near the middle of the semester, department heads will have the opportunity to N/E (delete) any courses that are not to be included in the administration.
 The department head will receive a list of courses and will have two working days to indicate which courses are to be N/E. The department head will then forward the list to the respective dean, who will have two working days to approve the list.
 The list will then be forwarded to the director of institutional research for their approval.

 - Other evaluation tools established by the department or program may be used for assessing individual instruction courses (i.e., independent study, thesis, research, and certain labs).

 - SEI administration will likely occur during the first week of November in the fall and the last week of March in the spring (with some fluctuation depending on the timing of spring break).